6 Takeaways for Finance and Accounting from the 2018 Olympics

 2. Hard, short-term work is always meaningful

 Olympic athletes practice everyday, repeating the same movements until their muscles remember every move - each refined to the finest degree.
 Being able to tackle the mundane practice of performing hundreds and thousands of repetitions is only possible because it is a means toward their dream of winning a medal.

 Similarly, having an aspiration goal provides Olympic finance and accounting athletes with the motivation they need to attack their role with the same drive.
 In this case, it’s not ski conditioning exercises, but performing month-end tasks with exact precision, balancing ledgers and striving for incremental improvements as they perfect their craft.
 In this way, each and every little task has immense meaning in contributing to the end goal.

 3. To achieve gold, you need to push the limits

 A never-ending race for speed, new strides, coaches and equipment.
 Olympic athletes continually push their limits and are seldom satisfied.
 Likewise, Olympic accounting and finance athletes push themselves beyond the GL, going beyond two-dimensional spreadsheets to combine data from multiple sources.
 The result is being able to explore the business at a more holistic and deeper level.
 These athletes are always striving for more to uncover, all in effort to reveal the story behind the numbers and what it means to business.

 4. Pain lessens as you master your skill

 A skate loses its edge and there is a slip, a fall, an injury.
 For most people, that would be the end.
 But an Olympic ice skater gets up and tries again.
 And again.
 Pain and discomfort do not impact an Olympian the same way it does ordinary people.
-Olympic accounting and finance athletes also go beyond their comfort-zones of numbers and spreadsheets, to break stereotypes around their role and become a persuasive and a trusted business partner.
+Olympic accounting and finance athletes also go beyond their comfort-zones of numbers and spreadsheets, to break stereotypes around their role and become persuasive and a trusted business partners.